How to use SwiftUI Charts

 Each iPhone instance in sampleData represents the market share in a specific region.
 This sample data is utilized in BarMarkChart view to generate a bar for each region, thus creating our bar chart.

-Step 2: Add our Data Source
+Step 2: Add Our Data Source

 In this step, We need to introduce two elements: our data source and a method to identify the leading market.